Content

 As a result of the war, the documents for registration numbers from 1 534 500 to 1 539 210 (last entry in the register on 16 January 1945) are not available either.

-As regards registration numbers from 1 to 1 286 499 and from 1 534 500 to 1 539 210, the customer service of the DPMA – IDZ Berlin can provide excerpts from the utility model register of the former Reichspatentamt (Patent Office of the German Reich), maintained by the German Patent and Trade Mark Office, for a fee of 15 euros (per excerpt).
+As regards registration numbers from 1 to 1 286 499 and from 1 534 500 to 1 539 210, the customer service of the DPMA – IDZ Berlin can provide excerpts from the utility model register of the former Reichspatentamt (Patent Office of the German Reich), maintained by the German Patent and Trade Mark Office, for a fee of 10.00 euros plus expenses (per excerpt).
 An excerpt from this register contains the following information:

 • Serial number - class - description - name and address of the applicant - date of application - date of registration - file number - note of cancellation - comments.

 Alternatively, the excerpt can also be sent electronically as a JPEG file (2 pages).
 This type of excerpt reproduces the original entry – partially handwritten in Sütterlin script.
-A fee of 2.50 euros is charged for this service.

 A list of tools to search for historical IP rights can be found at here.